gokulmanohar/PES21-myCLUB-TOUR/docs/README.md

 - Finds the sum of goals scored & assists made along a week.
 - Finds the percentage involvement of each player in a tour event.
 - Finds the MVP (Most valuable Player) of every week.
-- Does a Wikipedia search of the MVP and provides you with his details.
-If not enough it provides an option to pull up the web-browser with more info.
+- Does a Wikipedia search of the MVP.
+It also provides an option to pull up the web-browser with more information.
 - Can retain the details of all the previous week's tour stats and provides info in a comparable manner through graphs.
 - Graph shows the total goals scored throughout each Fiscal year (Quarters).
 - Saves the stats such as (goals, assists, avg goals, avg assists, appearances) of every player that played the event (Cumulative).